 - 1. Click (or press C on the keyboard). - 2.
 Click the region that needs to be set as the template. - 3.
-Move the template to the to-be-selected object, adjust the angle of the template to make it fit the object, and then click it. - o Coarse adjustment: Press and hold the Shift key and then scroll the mouse wheel. - Fine adjustment: Adjust the Rotation angle parameter.
+Move the template to the object that you need to select, adjust the angle of the template to make it fit the object, and then click it. - Coarse adjustment: Press and hold the Shift key and then scroll the mouse wheel. - Fine adjustment: Adjust the Rotation angle parameter.